Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Main Results

 The unicity of a given $\eta$-NE of the game $\gameNF$ is not ensured even in the case in which the cardinality of the $\eta$-NE information-energy region is one.
-Consider the case in which $\eta = 0$ and $b = 1+\SNR_{21}+\SNR_{22}+2 \sqrt{\SNR_{21}\SNR_{22}}$.
-In this case, $\set{N}(b)= \lbrace (0,0,1+\SNR_{21}+\SNR_{22}+2 \sqrt{\SNR_{21}\SNR_{22}}) \rbrace$ and for instance, using all the power budget for sending common randomness is an NE action profile.
-However, there is an infinite number of possible common random sequences that can be adopted by both transmitters independently of the action taken by the receiver as in this case $R_1 = R_2 = 0$.
-The cardinality of the set of $\eta$-NEs is an acceptable lower-bound for the number of equilibria.
-This suggests that if the cardinality of the $\eta$-NE set is infinity.
-Thus, the number of $\eta$-NE is also infinity as every information-energy rate triplet in $\set{N}(b)$ is associated with at least one achievability scheme that is an $\eta$-NE (Def.~\ref{DefNERegion}).
+Consider the case in which $\eta$ is arbitrarily close to zero and $b =b_\coop(K)$.
+In this case, $\set{N}(K,b)= \lbrace (0,\dots,0,b_\coop(K)) \rbrace$ and using, for instance, all the power budget to send common randomness is an $\eta$-NE action profile, for any $\eta> 0$.
+However, there is an infinite number of possible common random sequences that can be adopted by the transmitters independently of the action taken by the receiver as in this case $R_1 =\dots= R_K = 0$.
+The cardinality of the set of $\eta$-NE is an acceptable lower-bound on the number of equilibria.
+This suggests that if the cardinality of the $\eta$-NE set is infinity, the number of $\eta$-NE is also infinity as every information-energy rate tuple in $\set{N}(K,b)$ is associated with at least one achievability scheme that is an $\eta$-NE (Def.~\ref{DefNERegion}).